Randy Orton: Fashion and appearance

-Throughout his career Orton’s in ring gear has mostly stayed the same, usually consisting of a typical pair of wrestling trunks, knee pads and wrist bands.
+Throughout his career Orton's in ring gear has mostly stayed the same, usually consisting of a typical pair of wrestling trunks, knee pads and wrist bands.
 During his entrances he often wears a sleeveless jacket with his signature viper logo on the back.
 He has kept his hair length relatively short throughout his tenure however during his run in 2009 he made the decision to shave his head bald, to give himself a more menacing look.
-Other big part of Orton’s look are his tattoos which he has multiple of, he got his first major tattoo during his OVW days which was his iconic tribal barbed wire piece on his back.
+Another big part of Orton's look are his tattoos, which he has multiple of.
+He got his first major tattoo during his OVW days, which was his iconic tribal barbed wire piece on his back.
 Later on he got sleeve tattoos on both of his arms that he debuted in 2008, which consists of skeletons, a bible quote and references to his family.
 He also has one additional matching tattoo on his stomach which his wife also has.